gitenter/gitenter/doc/architecture/SyAD.md

 + Document themselves.
 + Historical states of the documents.
-+ Document metadata (author, date/time, version).
++ Document metadata (author/change actor, date/time, version).
-+ User and authorization.
-+ Traceability caching (since only the upstream item is marked explicitly in the document).
++ User authentication data (decide whether the user is the right person).
-+ Reviewing data (review metadata, comments).
+    + Note that software user is the git commit "pusher", who's not necessarily to be the git author of a historical commit.
+Also, a user may use multiple git clients with different git author setup.
++ User preferences.
++ Repository configurations.
++ User authorization (decide whether the user is allowed to access certain material) to repositories.
++ Caching of expansive calculations.
++ Online interaction data.

+Document themselves, historical states, and document metadata are by-default saved in revision control system.
+User authentication cannot be saved in revision control system (as then everyone will have a local copy).
+Caching of expansive calculations and online interaction data is very hard to save in revision control system (will trigger confusing changes to modify the content of a historical git commit; or every tiny activity will trigger a new git commit with no meaningful structure in it).

-Document themselves, historical states, and part of the metadata are by-default saved in the revision control system.
-The other one also may saved in the revision control system (this is the Gitolite approach), with several associated pros and cons.
+The other parts also may saved in the revision control system (this is the Gitolite approach), with several associated pros and cons.

 + Pros:
-    + The evolution history (and timestamps) of user and authorization can be automatically recorded.
+    + The evolution history of configurations can be automatically recorded by git.
-    + Traceability caching and reviewing data can by-default associate to some particular commit.
 + Cons:
     + Data can be only saved in plain text form.